rbind/robinlovelace/content/post/2025-01-03-2024-retrospective/index.Rmd

 # Thoughts on 2025

-2025 is going to be a big year.
-I'm looking forward to it all, getting cranking in my new role at the University of Leeds and having more bandwidth with only one job, continuing to have a good work-life balance, and seeing how the kids grow up.
+2025 is shaping up to be a significant year.
+I’m looking forward to diving into my new role at the University of Leeds, enjoying the increased bandwidth that comes with having only one job, maintaining a healthy work-life balance, and watching my children grow.

 With the extra bandwidth allowed by the completion of my work at Active Travel England, I'm also open to opportunities, so if you would like to get in touch about a project or collaboration, please do so in the comments below, via the [contact form](https://www.robinlovelace.net/#contact), or via email.